Cloud native EDA tools & pre-optimized hardware platforms

 Synopsys Accelerated Customer Education is proud to offer a Purple Certification Program for Engineering students currently in their final year of studies, fresh graduates or new hires.
 This comprehensive program gives exposure to all things today’s engineers need to kick start their career as Design Engineers, Signoff Engineers, Test Engineers or Verification Engineers.
 Choose one of the 5 tracks; Physical Design, Design Verification, RTL Synthesis, Design for Test and Analog Mixed Signal Circuit and Layout Design.

-Registration Now Open for the Physical Design and RTL Synthesis Tracks
+Registration Now Open for all the Tracks

 All tracks require the completion or test out of the Pre-Requisite Courses prior to the track specific courses.